Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Broadcast, Satellite & Internet

 A classic radio broadcasting book that is in print for 25 years now.
 Michael C. Keith explains who does what, when & why at a radio station.
 He also looks at the consequences of clustering stations and management, and new ways of content distribution for radio – such as weblogs, podcasts, and mobile multimedia devices.
 The book offers ideas on programming for new radio formats that evolve thanks this new digital technology.
-Read this book
+Read this radio book

 This Business Of Radio Programming